 This painting is a perfect example of why artist Kari Tirrell has such a strong reputation for realism.
 It’s called Tin Menagerie, done in acrylic on a 24 by 26 inch board.
 Looking for something less conventional than tabletops of fruit or bread, Tirrell stumbled on her hallmark of […]

-Maritime artist Peter Gough captures the magic of light and water, universal themes of the Canadian psyche.
-One of Atlantic Canada’s preeminent realist artists, Gough’s affinity for the outdoors pinions his luminous
+The late Maritime artist Peter Gough captured the magic of light and water, universal themes of the Canadian psyche.
+One of Atlantic Canada’s preeminent realist artists, Gough’s affinity for the outdoors pinioned his luminous paintings.
+Anyone who hikes or goes creek fishing knows about the entrancing light of […]

 Vincent Giarrano’s realist paintings center on New York City, which he says he finds inspiring.
 Well known in the comics industry, he also was an illustrator for popular publications before turning to scenes in oil.